GCSErevision/GCSE-Revision/Chemistry/Chemistry.md

 $$ \text{Relative Atomic Mass (Ar) =} \frac{\sum \text{(isotope mass number * isotope abundance)}}{\text{total isotope abundance}} $$

 $$\sum$$ means that you follow the process for all isotopes.

+#### Group 0 - Noble Gases

+- filled outer shell of electrons
+  - This makes them very unreactive since they are naturally stable so don't need to react to gain / lose electrons - they are **inert** (very unreactive).
+    - This also means they are **non-flammable** (won't set on fire easily).
+  - This is also the reason they exist as single atoms; **monatomic**.
+- All are colourless gases at room temperature.

+As you go down the group (and relative atomic mass and proton number increases):

+- Boiling point increases:
+  - This is because of an increase in the number of electrons in each atom leading to
+  - greater intermolecular forces between them which need to be overcome.

+#### Group 1 - Alkali Metals

+- 1 electron in their outer shell

 ### Structure and Bonding